iandennison27/DSMS/README.md

 This is a management utility to build and distribute Sudoers files over large landscapes.

-(c) Ian Dennison 2024

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program.
-If not, see <https://www.gnu.org/licenses/>.

 Overview
 -------------
 This utility provides a central point for creating the content for Sudoers files and distributing the resulting files to the client Servers.